 Note: Safe working pressures have been based on tube minimum thickness and the annealed temper design tensile stress values specified in Australian Standard AS 4041 - "Pressure Piping".
 The calculations allow for softening when tubes are brazed or heated.
 The test pressure for copper piping installations shall not exceed 1.5 times the safe working pressure of the copper tube.
-Tubes with increased wall thickness have been included in the table to address high working pressures associated with new generation refrigerants with different pressure requirements.
-Operating pressures for specific refrigerants should be obtained from refrigerant suppliers.
+Tubes with increased wall hickness have been included in the table to address high working pressures for specific refrigerants should be obtained from refrigerant suppliers.
 When designing and installing refrigerant piping, reference should be made to current local regulations and the joint Australian/New Zealand Standard AS/NZS 1677 "Refrigerating Systems".